yijiuping/ngx_http_proxy_connect_module/README.md

 Default: `none`
 Context: `server`

 Specifiy an IP address of the proxied server.
 The address can contain variables.
-The special value off is equal to none,
-which uses the IP address resolved from host name of CONNECT request line.
+The special value off is equal to none, which uses the IP address resolved from host name of CONNECT request line.

+NOTE: If using `set $<nginx variable>` and `proxy_connect_address $<nginx variable>` together, you should use `proxy_connect_rewrite.patch` instead, see [Install](#install) for more details.

 proxy_connect_bind
 ------------------